Support the mission of AMS and receive steady payments during retirement. A chariable annuity or trust may be right for you.

 Charitable remainder trust (A gift that produces a lifetime income)

-Example: Helen, age 70, owns the same appreciated ABC stock as George but she feels that she cannot give it outright because she needs to invest for retirement income.
-By putting $100,000 worth of stock into a charitable remainder trust, she avoids all the capital gains tax, gets a tax deduction in the year she sets up the trust), and has an income of at least $5,000 per year for the rest of her life with a good possibility of increased income as the trust grows in value.
+to give the stock away.
+Instead, by putting $100,000 worth of stock into a charitable remainder trust, she avoids all the capital gains tax, gets a tax deduction in the year she sets up the trust), and has an income of at least $5,000 per year for the rest of her life with a good possibility of increased income as the trust grows in value.

 Charitable lead trust (A gift that provides income to charity for a period of years and then returns the asset to the donor’s family without any tax)